Skip to content

 provenance.tsv example:

-It is RECOMMENDED to accompany each provenance.tsv file with a sidecar provenance.json file to describe the TSV column names and properties of their values (see also the section on tabular files).
+Additional columns may be added to provenance.tsv but MUST be accompanied with a provenance.json sidecar file to describe the TSV column names and properties of their values as outlined in common principles for tabular files.

-The following rules and conventions are provided in order to have consistent, human readable, and explicit IRIs as identifiers for JSON objects related to provenance.
+Identifiers for JSON objects related to provenance must be IRIs.
+The following rules and conventions are provided in order to have consistent, human readable, unique, and explicit IRIs as identifiers.

-The identifier for a provEntity which is a BIDS file or a BIDS dataset MUST be a BIDS URI.
-The identifier for a provEntity which is a no longer existing BIDS file or BIDS dataset SHOULD be a BIDS URI with a fragment part.
+The identifier for a BIDS file or a BIDS dataset MUST be a BIDS URI.
+The identifier for a no-longer-existing BIDS file or BIDS dataset SHOULD be a BIDS URI with a fragment part.

 Warning